alfonsomiguelcruz/pgc_btip_topone/README.md

 - Organized: Suppose `cn_r.fasta`, `cn_p1.fasta`, and `cn_p2.fasta` are the viral sequence data for the recombinant and parent lineages, respectively.
 The sequences must be used to produce recombinant, nonrecombinant, and mixed sequence `.fasta` files.

 - Aligned: The recombinant, nonrecombinant, and mixed sequence files must be aligned against the Wuhan reference genome to produce the aligned sequences.
+The Wuhan reference genome can be downloaded [here](https://github.com/nextstrain/nextclade_data/blob/release/data/nextstrain/sars-cov-2/wuhan-hu-1/orfs/reference.fasta).

 Before organizing and aligning the sequence files, ensure that the project directory looks like this: